-• Single adults 18 years and over and any unpaired children require a separate bedroom
+Single adults 18 years and over and any unpaired children require a separate bedroom

-Christchurch City had the highest relative level of crowding with 9% of renter households crowded.
-Selwyn has relatively low levels of crowding compared to other urban areas.
+When looking at Christchurch, Selwyn, and Waimakariri, Christchurch City had the highest relative level of crowding with 9% of renter households crowded, whereas Selwyn has relatively low levels of crowding compared to other urban areas.
 Although the relative level of crowding is low, crowded households still have significant levels of housing need.
+On the other hand, 52% of total dwellings have 2 or more bedrooms available, potentially suggesting underutilisation.